stelianok/Authentication-Example-React-Native/README.md

 # Authentication-Example-React-Native
-This is a example of an authentication react native app, developed with typescript and React Hooks
+This is an example of an authentication react native app, developed with typescript and React Hooks